WenderHost/gf-entry-xml-export/readme.txt

 == Specifying where export files get saved ==

 By default, entry XML files get saved in `wp-content/uploads/xml/`.
 You can also configure your forms to save XML files in a sub-directory inside `wp-content/uploads/xml/`.
+This can be achieved via either a user's selection for a drop down/radio field, or via a hidden field.

+**Save the export in a user selected sub-directory:**

-Here's how to do it based on a user's selection:
+To save a form's export in a sub-directory based on a user's selection, do the following:

 1. Create a user selectable field, and add options to the field with values that will be used for your sub-directory names.
 2. Under the "Appearance" tab for the field, add a *Custom CSS Class* called `createdirectory`.

 Now, when a user submits the form, his/her submission XML will be exported into a sub-directory of `wp-content/uploads/xml/`.
 That sub-directory will be named after the submitted value for the field with the `createdirectory`.

+**Save the export via a hidden field specified sub-directory:**

+To save a form's export in a sub-directory defined by a hidden field value, do this:

+1. Create a hidden field.
+2. Name the field `createdirectory`.
+3. Set the value of the field to your preferred sub-directory name.

 == Installation ==